freenandes/topo-da-mente/content/bookmark/radios-and-other-music-communities.md

 ## Shows

-My favorite radio shows:
+The radio show si find myself coming back to often:

-- [Perfect Sound Forever](https://www.nts.live/shows/perfect-sound-forever) — Ambient, dream-pop and shoegaze?
-Sign me up.
+- [Perfect Sound Forever](https://www.nts.live/shows/perfect-sound-forever) — Ambient, dream-pop and shoegaze have a special place in my heart and this shows collects the stuff I’m usually into and helps me discover some new old records.